-Large 19th Century Oil Painting Clipper Jute Ship Slieve Roe Off Calcutta Attributed Lai Fong
+Large 19th Century Oil Painting Clipper Jute Ship Slieve Roe Off Calcutta Attributed to Lai Fong

-Capture the nautical essence of the sea in your home with this stunning, large 19th century marine oil painting of a majestic jute ship, the Slieve Roe Off Calcutta, attributed to Lai Fong.
-This artistic masterpiece, boasting intricate details and a subtle colour palette, is sure to inject a touch of exclusive elegance to any living space.
+Capture the nautical essence of the sea in your home with this stunning, large 19th century marine oil painting of a majestic jute ship, the Sieve Roe Off Calcutta, attributed to Lai Fong.
+This artistic masterpiece, boasting intricate details and a subtle color palette, is sure to inject a touch of exclusive elegance into any living space.

-- Subject seascape marine portrait of the British 3 masted Jute Clipper Ship Slieve Roe in sie profile facing right outbound voyage sailing in rough choppy seas off the coast of Calcutta.
+- Subject seascape marine portrait of the British 3 masted Jute Clipper Ship Sieve Roe in-profile facing the right outbound voyage sailing in rough choppy seas off the coast of Calcutta.
 With sailor figures on deck and the name of the vessel showing on the front side bow area.
-The British Union Jack ensign flag and 6 other ensign flags can be seen hoisted on the stern, middle & bow masts.
-With overcast blue sky showing overhead.
-You can see lifeboats on the side of the deck, on either flank in the distant horizon you can see silhouettes of other ships sailing along.
+The British Union Jack ensign flag and 6 other ensign flags can be seen hoisted on the stern and middle & bow masts.
+With an overcast blue sky showing overhead.
+You can see lifeboats on the side of the deck, on either flank of the distant horizon you can see silhouettes of other ships sailing along.
 Such a fascinating nautical scene.

-- Title “The Jute Clipper Slieve Roe at Sea”.
+- Title “The Jute Clipper Sieve Roe at Sea”.

 - Unsigned, attributed to Lai Fong (Flourished between 1870-1910).

 - An impressive large size with the frame being 108 cm wide and 77.5 cm high.

 - Circa last quarter of the 19th Century, late Victorian era.